sptz45/sse-guice/README.md

 	bind(classOf[Service]).to(classOf[ServiceImpl]).in(classOf[Singleton])

-which is what we have to write when using Guice from Scala.
+which is what we have to write when using Guice in Scala.

-An added benefit of `Manifest`s is that then not only allow us to get rid of classes but also `TypeLiteral`s.
+An added benefit of `Manifest`s is that they not only allow us to get rid of classes but also `TypeLiteral`s.
 To define a binding for a generic type in Guice (because of erasure) we have to construct a `TypeLiteral`.
 For example to bind `Validator[Registration]` to `RegistrationVSpec` we have to write: